rackerlabs/docs-rackspace-federation/doc/attribmapping-basics/required-mapping.rst

      - Description
      - Example
    * - Default
-     - Retrieves the value by looking for common locations/labels for the field.
-Note that at this time, only an attribute with the same name as the field will be matched: i.e. ``name: "{D}"`` will match the attribute with the name ``name``.
+     - Retrieves the value by looking for common locations or labels for the field.
+Note that at this time, only an attribute with the same name as the field will be matched: for example, ``name: "{D}"`` will match the attribute with the name ``name``.
      - ``name: "{D}"``
    * - Explicit
      - Directly input the values into the |amp| fields.
-This is most useful for values that will not change for any federated user logging in, as they will be applied to **all** federated users for this |idp|.
+This is most useful for values that do not change for any federated user logging in, because they are applied to **all** federated users for this |idp|.
      - ``expire: "PT12H"``
-   * - Attribute Matching
+   * - Attribute matching
      - Uses XPath to match a SAML attribute in your SAML assertion by name, returning one or more values.
      - | Single value return (``At``): ``email: "{At(urn:oid:1.2.840.113549.1.9.1.1)}"``